precice/tutorials/perpendicular-flap/README.md

 * OpenFOAM (pimpleFoam).
 In case you are using a very old OpenFOAM version, you will need to adjust the solver to `pimpleDyMFoam` in the `Fluid/system/controlDict` file.
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

-* Nutils.
-For more information, have a look at the [Nutils adapter documentation](https://www.precice.org/adapter-nutils.html).
-This Nutils solver requires at least Nutils v6.0.

 * SU2.
 As opposed to the other two fluid codes, SU2 is in particular specialized for compressible flow.
 Therefore the default simulation parameters haven been adjusted in order to pull the setup into the compressible flow regime.
 For more information, have a look at the [SU2 adapter documentation](https://www.precice.org/adapter-su2-overview.html).

+* Nutils.
+For more information, have a look at the [Nutils adapter documentation](https://www.precice.org/adapter-nutils.html).
+This Nutils solver requires at least Nutils v6.0.
+This case currently takes orders of magnitude longer than the OpenFOAM and SU2 cases, see [related issue](https://github.com/precice/tutorials/issues/506).

 * Fake.
 A simple python script that acts as a fake solver and provides an arbitrary force, linearly-increasing per length of the flap.
 This solver can be used for debugging of the solid participant and its adapter.
 It also technically works with implicit coupling, thus no changes to the preCICE configuration are necessary.
 Note that [ASTE's replay mode](https://precice.org/tooling-aste.html#replay-mode) has a similar use case and could also feed artificial or previously recorded real data, replacing an actual solver.